willmcgugan/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

    is no longer visible in the LMS, and learners will not be able to leave teams associated with the deleted topic.

+**Types of Team Groups**

+There are several types of team group that can be created, each of which behaves differently for both instructors and learners.

+* **Open** sets up a team group where learners can freely create, join, and leave groups, and can see all teams within the group.
+* **Public managed** allows only course staff to control team creation and membership.
+  Learners can see other teams but cannot join or leave their team.
+* **Private managed** allows only course staff to control team creation and membership.
+  Additionally, learners can only see the teams they are members of, unlike other options that give them visibility into other teams.
+This type is helpful in particular if team assignments are being used in a course.

 **Team Group Size Override**